Ricordi di Torricella

 Antonio Piccoli (chis di Maone)

-The 17th January (yesterday) was the feast of Sant'Antonio Abate (St. Anthony the Abbot).
+The 17th of January (yesterday) was the feast of Sant'Antonio Abate (St. Anthony the Abbot).
 This date is always remembered in Torricella.
 Sant'Antonio Abate is the epitome of a poor man, a saint of the poor and of peasants, the protector of animals, especially pigs.
 The 17th January also starts the period of Carnival, and in Torricella, as I believe in many other places of the centre-south of Italy, they used to perform a religious play, partly sacred and also a little profane, called the ""Sandandonje" and sometimes it is still performed.

 About ten people, some dressed as friars, two as angels, one dressed as the devil and another as S. Antonio Abate. plus musicians with a guitar and an accordion, go around the town from house to house.
 When they enter the living room or the kitchen of the host's house they begin the performance of the story, telling how Sant'Antonio flees from the devil in the desert.
 The words and music are handed down from generation to generation.
 Latterly, the organizer and lead actor has been Marziale D' Ulisse.
 I remember that many times the devil was played by Peppe "di cannone", with a red cloak, horns on his head, and his face and hands painted black.
 When they enter the house, they arrange themselves in a semicircle and begin to sing and act.
 The whole thing lasts about twenty minutes.
 At the end of the performance there was the song "Santantonio accetta tutto pure l'osso di lu presutto" (Sant'Antonio accepts anything, even the pig’s ham-bone); that is, they asked the head of the household for a collection, and they were prepared to accept anything "even the ham-bone".
 At that point the head of the household set out the wine, a glass for everyone, then took some grain (this happened a very long time ago), a little ham, or eggs and sausages, and very occasionally also some money and gave it to the monk with the bag.
 Then, after thanking the head of the household, they would continue by knocking at the next house.
 At the end of the evening, all by now a little drunk, they went away to divide up, or to eat, the fruits of their begging.